Skip to Content

 The most authentic place to have a Liège waffle is surprisingly from a food truck on the street corner in Brussels.
 This is where the locals pick them up from – just be sure not to order any toppings.
 The Liège waffle is sweet on its own, and the toppings are overpriced.
 You’ll never see any locals ordering it with toppings.

-I missed fresh Liège waffles so much that I had to make them at home:
+I missed fresh Liège waffles so much that made them at home:

 Easy Traditional Belgian Liège Waffle Recipe You’ll Love